AneeqaAdil/student-record-system-c/README.md

 # 🎓 Student Record System in C

-A mini project developed in **C language** using **Linked List Data Structure** for managing student records efficiently.
+A mini project developed in **C Programming Language** using **Linked List Data Structure** to manage student records efficiently.

+This project was created as a Semester 2 mini project for practical understanding of Data Structures and Algorithms.

+---

 ## 🚀 Features

 - ➕ Add Student Record
-- 📋 Display All Students
+- 📋 Display All Student Records
 - 🔍 Search Student by Roll Number
 - ❌ Delete Student Record
-- 📊 Sort by Marks
+- 📊 Sort Students by Marks
-- 🔤 Sort by Name
+- 🔤 Sort Students by Name
+- 📌 Menu Driven Interface

+---

 ## 🧠 Concepts Used